Codecademy/docs/content/html/concepts/tags/terms/output/output.md

 ---
 Title: '<output>'
-Description: 'Represents the result of a calculation or user action.'
+Description: 'Displays the result of a calculation or user action.'
 Subjects:
   - 'Web Development'
   - 'Web Design'